gabrieljsilva/decorated-factory/README.md

 }).make();
 ```

-In these examples, the `User` instance will have an `id` field and an array with one `Photo` that only has `id` and `url` fields.

-#### Key Binding in Partial Entities
+## Key Binding in Partial Entities

-When using the `partial` method with relations that have key binding, the key binding properties will ALWAYS be included in the output, even if you don't explicitly request them.
-This is necessary to maintain the relationship between entities.

-For example:
+When using partial with key binding, relationship fields are always included:

 ```typescript
 class Comment {